 In an effort to help make filing taxes easier this year, we are breaking down the various IRS tax forms to help you know if you need them, and how to use them.

-Deducting this interest requires you to use itemized deductions.
-So, if your mortgage interest is below your standard deduction you may not want to itemize unless you have other deductions that, including your mortgage interest, add up to exceed the standard deduction for your filing status.
-You will also be able to deduct any points paid when you get a new mortgage, either when purchasing a home or as part of a refinance, and those will also be reported on this form.
+Deducting this interest requires you to itemize your deductions.
+So, if your mortgage interest is below your standard deduction, you may not want to itemize unless you have other deductions that, including your mortgage interest, add up to exceed the standard deduction for your filing status.
+You can also deduct any points paid when you get a new mortgage, either when purchasing a home or as part of a refinance, and those are reported on this form as well.

-Amounts you paid for homeowners insurance will be listed here if you pay it through your escrow account with your mortgage servicer.
+Amounts you paid for homeowners’ insurance are listed here if you pay it through your escrow account with your mortgage servicer.
 If you pay for home insurance directly, it will not be listed and you will need to keep track of the amounts you paid.

-Putting yourself through college is expensive, but luckily you can get a tax break on the interest you’ll be paying for what may seem like the rest of your life.
-Each year, you’ll receive a 1098-E from each of your student loan servicers, detailing how much interest you paid that year.
+Paying for college is expensive, but luckily you can get a tax break on the interest you’ll be paying for what may seem like the rest of your life.
+Each year, from each of your student loan servicers, you’ll receive a 1098-E detailing how much interest you paid that year.
 This interest is directly deductible from your income on your 1040 – no itemizing required – as long as you meet the income requirement.

-If you are currently in school, or one of your dependents is, the school will send a 1098-T at the end of the year detailing all fees that were paid for tuition and other necessary educational expenses to the school.
+If you are or one of your dependents is currently in school, the school will send a 1098-T at the end of the year detailing all fees that were paid to it for tuition and other necessary educational expenses.
 Use this form to calculate education-related tax deductions and credits, such as the tuition and fees deduction, the Lifetime Learning Credit, or the American Opportunity Credit.

-The amounts on the form encompass all money you paid to the school, even if you paid in advance – the payment will appear on the tax form for the year in which it was actually paid.
-For example, if you pay your spring semester tuition in the winter, it will show up on the prior year’s 1098-T. These amounts will include any money used from loans to pay for tuition and will list college scholarships and grants separately.
+The amounts on the form encompass all money you paid to the school, even if you paid in advance – the payment appears on the tax form for the year in which it was actually paid.
+For example, if you pay your spring semester tuition in the winter, it will show up on the prior year’s 1098-T. These amounts include any money used from loans to pay for tuition, and list college scholarships and grants separately.

-Keep in mind that some expenses, such as college textbooks, are not generally reported on the 1098-T, but can still be used to claim educational tax credits or deductions.
+Keep in mind that some expenses, such as college textbooks and other supplies, are not generally reported on the 1098-T, but can still be used to claim educational tax credits or deductions.
 However, expenses must be considered qualified expenses by the IRS in order to deduct them.